 3: Meditate more frequently but for shorter durations: Because you are overwhelmed, when you try to meditate you will experience thoughts like “I’m not doing enough, I can’t just sit here meditating, I need to do X, Y, Z.” If you try to fights these thoughts, things will just get worse.
 Instead, opt to do shorter meditations (ten minutes or even just five minutes) a few times a day rather than one long session.

 4: Remember that meditating will make you more productive: You will feel inclined to stop meditating and to get up and focus on your To Do list.
 But that would be a mistake.
 While your mind is wracked with thoughts you are unproductive.
 Remember that by spending ten minutes meditating you will make yourself more productive for the rest of the day.
 Hence, you are not losing time by meditating, you are actually gaining time.

 5: Meditate somewhere relaxing: If possible, get away from your home and from work when you meditate.
 Go sit somewhere different, somewhere neutral.
 That is, a place that you have not filled with mental associations and memories.
 A local park is a good choice.
 You do not want to be surrounded by reminders of all the things you need to do.
 You want to be somewhere calming instead.

 Many people today are suffering from overwhelm because of the complexity of life.
 If you are feeling stressed, tired, riddled with thoughts, and wondering if you’re ever going to get it all done, then you might be overwhelmed.
-If so, meditation can help.
+If so, the meditation for overwhelm above can help.
 Focus on easy meditations such as the guided meditation for overwhelm that we did above.
-And for my help, book an online meditation lesson with me today.
+And for my help, book a lesson with me today.